fbpx

 Where to stay — gay-friendly and gay hotels in Adelaide

 Stay in the Adelaide CBD to be close to the action, or the beachside Semaphore for a quieter atmosphere.
-You can find a variety of hotel accommodations in these suburbs, as well as in Adelaide’s other beachfront areas.
+You can find a variety of hotel accommodations in these suburbs, as well as in Tarndanya’s other beachfront areas.
 Glenelg and Henley Beach offer small concentrations of hotel accommodation.
+Comparing hotel prices may land you a more competitive price on a booking in your desired location.
+You can also check out misterb&b for LGBTQ-friendly accommodation options across Adelaide.

 For the budget traveller, there are plenty of hostels and lodges spread across Adelaide’s CBD.
 You’ll be in a central location with the gay scene on your doorstep at a highly affordable rate.
 Be prepared to share bathroom and cooking amenities with other travellers.
 Some hostels can also be found around Port Adelaide.